-The time series of annual recruitment is often autocorrelated for marine fishes due to numerous factors including regime shifts and periodicity in environmental drivers affecting survival rates during larval and juvenile stages.
-Patterns of first-order temporal autocorrelation in recruitment deviations are identified by periods of time where recruitment deviations are positive or negative for several years in a row.
+The addition of juveniles to marine populations (termed “recruitment”) is highly variable due to variability in survival for larvae and early juvenile stages.
+Recruitment estimates are often positive or negative for several years in a row (termed “autocorrelated” recruitment).
+Recruitment may be autocorrelated due to numerous factors including regime shifts and periodicity in environmental drivers affecting juvenile survival rates.
 The ability of stock assessments to accurately estimate the magnitude of recruitment autocorrelation, and its effect on the quality of forecasts of spawning stock biomass, has not generally been analyzed.
-Monte Carlo simulations were used to evaluate how well Stock Synthesis, an ‘integrated’ age-structured stock assessment method used extensively in the assessment of fish stocks, estimates autocorrelation in the presence of a range of levels of autocorrelation in recruitment deviations.
+We used a simulation experiment to evaluate how well Stock Synthesis (an ‘integrated’ age-structured stock assessment method used extensively in the assessment of fish stocks) estimates autocorrelation in the presence of a range of levels of autocorrelation in recruitment deviations.
 The precision and accuracy of estimated autocorrelation, and the ability of the stock assessment framework to forecast the true dynamics of the system, were compared for scenarios where autocorrelation parameter within the assessment was fixed at zero, fixed at its true value, internally estimated, or input as a fixed value determined using an external estimation procedure.
-Penalized-likelihood estimates of autocorrelation produced by Stock Synthesis were biased toward zero when autocorrelation was larger than zero, but were unbiased when the true level of autocorrelation was less than or equal to zero.
-Less biased estimates of autocorrelation were obtained by externally estimating it from the recruitment deviations estimated within Stock Synthesis when autocorrelation was greater than zero.
-Irrespective of the method used to estimate autocorrelation, prediction interval uncertainty for estimates of spawning stock biomass during the forecast period were large when the true level of autocorrelation was high (0.9 in our study).
-Our results suggest that autocorrelation should first be estimated internally within a stock assessment, then externally calculated from the estimated recruitment deviations, especially in cases when the internally-estimated value is positive and nonzero.
-Results using this approach lead to estimates of autocorrelation that have small bias and accurate prediction interval coverage (i.e., a 50% prediction interval that includes the true value of spawning stock biomass for 50% of simulation replicates).
+Estimates of autocorrelation produced by Stock Synthesis were biased toward extreme values (i.e., towards 1.0 when true autocorrelation positive and -1 when true autocorrelation was negative).
+Less biased estimates of autocorrelation were obtained by externally estimating it from the recruitment deviations estimated within Stock Synthesis.
+We also explore how neglecting or estimating recruitment affects the statistical performance of predictions of future biomass following the period with available data (termed “population forecasts”).
+We show that ignoring autocorrelation when true recruitment is autocorrelated results in poor forecast interval coverage (i.e., a large proportion of simulation replicates where true biomass is outside the predictive interval for the forecast).
+However, the “external estimate” of autocorrelation generally improves forecast interval coverage.
+Collectively, our results suggest that autocorrelation estimates have good statistical performance when calculated from the estimated recruitment deviations.
+However, estimates are likely to be imprecise whenever there are relatively few years of data to estimate recruitment (i.e., less than 40 years of recruitment estimates).

 Keywords: five keywords go here